ReaperOAK/KCAdashboard/src/components/user-management/Modals/docs.md

 ---

 ## Troubleshooting

+- **Infinite update loop in edit modal:** Ensure EditUserModal uses local state for editing and only calls parent on submit.
+Use the functional form of setUser in UserDetailsForm.

 - **Modal not closing:** Ensure the `onClose` handler is passed and correctly implemented.
 - **Form not saving:** Check that the `onSubmit` handler is connected and updates the backend as needed.